 We care about the way our patients feel and want them to be as comfortable as possible during their time in our care.
 Pain is a normal response of the body to injury or illness, but thanks to modern medicine, we can often control a patient's pain.
+While we may not be able to eliminate all pain, we can try to lower it to a tolerable level.
+This is pain management.

 Patients have the following rights and responsibilities when it comes to pain management: